 - lack of enhancement may be seen

-Usually not the imaging modality of choice as urgent imaging is required.
+Not the imaging modality of choice if torsion is suspected, as urgent imaging is required.

 If haemorrhagic infarction is present signal changes include 4

-- thin rim of high signal (methaemaglobin) without contrast enhancement
+- thin rim of high signal (methaemoglobin) without contrast enhancement

 - endometriomas and haemorrhagic corpus luteal cysts are less likely to have high T1 rim and do not usually involve the entire ovary